Growth rate of liquidity provider's wealth in G3Ms: LP Growth Rate

-This proposition establishes that the mispricing process $Z_t$ can be equivalently represented as a diffusion process confined to the interval $[-c, c]$, where $c = -\ln\gamma$.
-This "reflection" at the boundaries captures the dynamics of mispricing being bounded within a certain range.
-The process $Z_t$ evolves according to
+This shows that $Z_t$ is a diffusion process confined to the interval $[-c, c]$.
+The "reflection" at the boundaries captures the dynamics of mispricing being bounded within a certain range.
+Throughout, we assume that $Z_t$ follows \eqref{eqn:z-sde} unless specified otherwise.

+One would anticipate that $L_t$ and $U_t$ are boundary local times of $Z_t$.
+This is justified by the following lemma.
+For the basic theory on local times, see \cite{revuz1999continuous}.